aheissenberger/vlang-aws-lambda/README.md

  - [X] Local Lambda Testenvironment
  - [X] Integrated AWS Cloud deployment with the serverless framework
  - [X] Encapsulate the V lang custome runtime in a v module
+ - [X] Deploy all libraries in an extra layer
  - [ ] Include example which uses the AWS C++ SDK

 ### Contribution